I know because recently I've received several requests for suggestions how to specifically help them via my Facebook and Twitter accounts.

-The overriding thing to think about seasonal retail businesses - whether that's the kiosk in the mall, the swimsuit shop on the Cape or the ski village retailer- is that they are all gift stores.
+The overriding thing to think about seasonal businesses - whether that's the kiosk in the mall, the swimsuit shop on the Cape or the ski village retailer- is that they are all gift stores.
 What I mean by that is your customers are either buying gifts for someone not with them or gifting themselves because they are on vacation.

 That's an important distinction because they are more open to higher-priced items than the scores of seasonal businesses who only tout things on "sale" or lower quality goods these shoppers can get anywhere else.

 Though seasonal businesses aren't the most traditional type of retail operation, they can be very profitable if they are in a solid location frequented by lots of tourists and vacationers.
-If you operate a seasonal retail business, or if you're thinking about opening one, there are proven strategies that you should leverage to give yourself the greatest chance of success:
+If you operate a seasonal shop, or if you're thinking about opening one, here are nine proven retail sales tips that you should leverage to give yourself the greatest chance of success:

-- Give shoppers a reason to buy.
-It's a well-known fact in the retail world that people are more likely to spend money when they're on vacation.
+Give shoppers a reason to buy.
+It's a well-known fact that people are more likely to spend money when they're on vacation.
 Differentiate yourself from your competitors and you'll see more of that money coming your way.
 Display a few items thoughtfully rather than racks and racks of the same thing.
 Highlight new uses for an older product.
 Come up with great signs that make customers stop and consider your items.

-- Use the off season to your advantage.
-The most successful seasonal retail business owners use their down time to recharge and prepare for next year.
+Use the off season to your advantage.
+The most successful seasonal business owners use their down time to recharge and prepare for next year.
 Clean the entire store - that means the lint in the corners of the rug, the leftover tape from signs, stapes from decorations, the works!
 Crunch the numbers.
 Look for ways to improve.
 Refocus your strategies.
-Take retail sales training courses - like mine.
+Take sales training courses - like SalesRX.com.
 In short, improve yourself and you'll improve your business.

 The main thing to remember too is you have to sell what you have in the store - otherwise you look like some quaint museum with employees stalking customers from behind piles of clothes.
-My new online retail sales training could help as well, go here to learn more.
+For more professional advice and to access additional sales training resources, click the button below.